kaorahi/katawrap/README.md

   * `rich`: Add extra fields to responses.
   * `excess`: In addition to `rich`, copy the contents of some fields directly under the response.
 See the previous section for details.
 * -only-last: Analyze only the last turn when analyzeTurns is missing.
+* -disable-sgf-file: Do not support sgfFile in query.
 * -silent: Do not print progress info to stderr.
 * -debug: Print debug info to stderr.